Sinatra::Contrib

 require 'sinatra/contrib/all'

-In Modular Style Applications
+Modular Style

 require 'sinatra/base'